 Comment Staff Writers are expected to author a publishable article on an international law topic of their choice, called a "comment" or "case note."
 Comment Staff Writers must also participate in preparing scholarly works for publication by performing substantive, stylistic, and citation edits.
 Finally, these students are expected to participate, from time to time, in Globe events, including Pacific McGeorge Symposia and social gatherings.

-In order to join the Globe, students ranking in the top third of their class, or in the top five of their Global Lawyering Skills class, are invited to solicit for a Comment Staff Writer position at the beginning of the Fall semester.
+In order to join the Globe, students ranking in the top half of their class, or in the top five of their Global Lawyering Skills class, are invited to solicit for a Comment Staff Writer position at the beginning of the Fall semester.
 The Comment Department, along with its counterpart from the McGeorge Law Review, organizes an anonymous writing and editing competition called "Solicitation."
 Solicitation is designed to identify the most qualified and motivated Pacific McGeorge students.
 The students who join the Globe and successfully complete the course requirements receive two (2) pass or honors units, and are exempt from taking Global Lawyering Skills (GLS) II.
 Please note that students who are exempt from taking GLS II will still be responsible for fulfilling the advocacy degree requirement.

 Participating on a legal journal as a Comment Staff Writer is a very exciting part of a legal education.
 There are numerous benefits to journal participation, including:

 - Publication — Comment Staff Writers have the unique opportunity to contribute directly to the law journal's substance.
 By editing articles for the Globe, Comment Staff Writers aid noted scholars and practitioners.
 Comment Staff Writers also have the chance to author and publish their own academic works on international law topics of their choice.
 The value of the opportunity to publish and contribute to a legal debate cannot be emphasized enough.